ZoeMacf/oodles-of-comfort/README.md

 I would like to say thanks to following:

 - [Codemy](https://www.youtube.com/watch?v=AGtae4L5BbI) This YouTube tutorial really helped me understand how to set up a search query for my database.
-- [GeeksforGeeks](https://www.geeksforgeeks.org/how-to-create-and-use-signals-in-django/) For help in setting up my signals.py to allow instance of UserProfile to be created.
+- [DevHandbook](https://www.devhandbook.com/django/user-profile/) For help in setting up my signals.py to allow instance of UserProfile to be created.
+- [Django Documentation](https://docs.djangoproject.com/en/5.0/) was forever open when I was working on this project and helped to create my shuffle feature for the index page.
+- [Bootstrap5 Documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/) helped with creating the navbar and recipe cards on the main page, it was my first time using Bootstrap so I did struggle at times applying my own custom CSS.
 - All of the tutors for Code Institute who without I would be lost for this project, they were so patient and helpful to me especially after I had to start my database/models from scratch twice.
 - My mentor Luke for helping me througough this project and insite into Django models and hosting images.
 - Code Institute for giving me the opportunity to upskill and create these projects.